Modi enjoys twin triumphs for India's Hindu nationalists

 "This has made him wildly popular, but also highly controversial and quite divisive."

-The holy city of Ayodhya in northern India has long been a fault line in India's religious divisions, and has been the spark for some of its worst sectarian violence.
+The holy city of Ayodhya in northern India has long been a religious fault line, and the spark for some of its worst sectarian violence.

-Devout Hindus believe that Lord Ram, the warrior god, was born there some 7,000 years ago but that a mosque was constructed on top of his birthplace in the 16th century.
+In 1992, a Hindu mob destroyed a centuries-old mosque there that they believed had been built on the birthplace of Ram, an important deity.

 The site of Ayodhya and divided Kashmir have been two of the most divisive communal issues of the past 30 years in India